What can I do if my child is excluded (or at risk of exclusion)?

 There are two main courses of action that parents can take to challenge a decision to exclude a pupil.
 Firstly, parents can request that the LA/academy set up an Independent Review Panel (IRP) to review the decision.
 Parents must lodge their review application within 15 school days of receiving the decision.
 The LA must then arrange a mutually convenient date for the all parties to meet before a three to five person panel, which must include members with experience of being a school governor or headteacher.

-Alternatively, if parents consider their child to have experienced discrimination, they may make a claim to the First-tier Tribunal [Special Educational Needs & Disability] (for disability discrimination) or a County Court (for other forms of discrimination).
+Alternatively, if parents consider their child to have experienced discrimination, they may make a claim to the SEND First-tier Tribunal for disability discrimination.
+See government guidance here: Guidance for how to claim disability discrimination